Lennard-Jones 12-6 FunctionsΒΆ

 \[B = 4 \epsilon \sigma^{6}\]

-Diagram below shows the vdw interactions between two methyl carbon atoms, with the parameters obtained from the CHARMM FF.
+The diagram below shows the vdW interactions between two methyl carbon atoms with parameters obtained from the CHARMM FF.

 ../../_images/ff9_1.png